dkorpel/dconf/dconf24/slides.md

 -----------------------------------------------------------
 # Deadline missed?
-* No, GC only pauses threads it knows
-* Audio thread is already detached
+* No, audio thread is 'detached' from GC
 * What if we want to load a sample in audioCallback?
 * `std.stdio` uses GC 😲
 * But Reference Counting wouldn't have helped